 Proverbs 1:33/ 3:21-26

-The phrase "fear of the Lord" does not mean to be afraid of God.
+The phrase "fear of the Lord", used throughout Proverbs, does not mean to be afraid of God.
 Rather it carries the meaning of being in such awe of the Creator of the universe that we would submit to His superior knowledge and act in accordance with it.
 What is the "fear of the Lord" the foundation for?

 Day 10- How does one go about understanding the "fear of the Lord" and understanding the knowledge of God?